Why fund research into any cancer?

 By encouraging scientists to ask big, visionary questions about any and all cancers, we will uncover new knowledge that will take us closer to a day when nobody has to say goodbye to a loved one too soon.
 We won't stop until all cancers have cures.

-With the support of our Curestarters, we fund research into any type of cancer - from common cancers such as breast and prostate cancer, to rarer, lesser-known diseases like glioblastoma and synovial sarcoma.
+With the support of our Curestarters, we fund research into any type of cancer.
+From more common cancers such as breast and prostate cancer, to rarer, lesser-known diseases like glioblastoma and synovial sarcoma.

-Because we don't restrict our research to a specific type of cancer, our scientists are able to carry out important work that could lead to new cures for particular cancer types, while also discovering more about the fundamental nature of cancer.
+But because we don't restrict our research to a specific type, our scientists are able to carry out important work that could lead to new cures for particular cancer types, while also discovering more about the fundamental nature of cancer.

 There is still so much work to be done.
 Will you join our united effort to start new cures for all cancers?